 The island, 12 km from Cape Town, was a sinister place during the times of apartheid.
 It held a prison for the political prisoners, which was known worldwide for its brutality.
 Among the prisoners were also Walter Sisulu and Nelson Mandela, the latter was imprisoned here for 18 years.

+Today the prison island has come to symbolize the triumph of freedom and human spirit over hardship and anguish.
 Tours run several times a days, seven days a week from the V&A Waterfront in Cape Town.
 Some of the tour guides are ex-political prisoners and are all too familiar with the suffering that happened there.

 Cape Town is a culinary capital of South Africa.
 There is a wide choice of food of generally high quality.
 The pride of the region is its wine.